gregdan3/gregdan3.github.io/pages/toki-pona/sona/pre-predicates.md

 </details>

-The `awen` pre-pred means the predicate is on-going, continuing, or not changing.
-This is different from `kama` in that the `kama` pre-pred does imply change!
+The [awen]{.tokipona} pre-pred means the predicate is on-going, continuing, or not changing.
+This is different from [kama]{.tokipona} in that the [kama]{.tokipona} pre-pred does imply change!

+You can still restate this without the pre-predicate:

+> [mi awen e kute mi]{.tokipona}

+But still, the predicate version is most clear to the "listening" meaning.

 ---